Shoe Sizing and Fit

 Why do you offer linen towels?

 Linen has a rich natural color and is longer lasting than cotton.
 Once washed and dried several times it is more absorbent.
 Linen is fast drying and when taken to the shore it does not collect sand the way that terry cloth holds sand.
 Finally, our linen towels are a very generous size.

 What is special about merino wool?

 It is a long fine wool fiber that exceeds all other wool in several ways.
 One is the fine fiber that makes it so soft and durable.
 The second is that it absorbs odor causing bacteria making it easier to wear and requires less care.
 The third aspect is The soft fine fiber also accepts dyes and provides vivid colors.
 It is our opinion that merino wool it is the best type of every day garments.

 What is the difference between saddle leather, bridle leather and veg tan leather?

 These are all names for oil tanned leather which is the process to craft premium leather.
 Saddle leather and bridle leather will often have a difference in thickness depending on how it is used.
 This oil tanned process is slower to cure the leather and the materials and time makes the leather more expensive; for our money it is worth it.

 There is another a tanning process that is very cheap and polluting using Chromium Alkaloids.
 This is a fast and nasty process and makes poor quality leather that will crack and become brittle over time.
-It often used in low priced belts.
+It is often used in low priced belts.
 We only use in our belts premium oil tanned leather.

-We provide this page to to assure that your experience shopping with us is a good one.
+We provide this page to assure that your experience shopping with us is a good one.
 This site is expressly owned and operated by J Wilder Imports LLC.
 We cannot be responsible for the internet or network interruptions or the reliability of this site.
 We make every effort to provide up to date information on the site.
-If for any reason you are want to return anything for a refund we will offer a full refund.
+If for any reason you are wanting to return anything for a refund, we will offer a full refund.
 All returns must be in good condition without damage.
 Thank you!